 12 October - 2 February 2019

-The exhibition will include new and existing work focusing upon her exquisitely painted canvases.
+The exhibition includes new and existing work focusing upon her exquisitely painted canvases.

 Julie Cope’s Grand Tour: The Story of a Life by Grayson Perry